opendnssec/odslab/opendnssec-lab.md

 6. Save and exit.

-7. Verify that the KASP looks OK.
+7. Verify that the KASP looks OK:

         sudo ods-kaspcheck

-8. Load the new policy into OpenDNSSEC.
+8. Load the new policy into OpenDNSSEC:

         sudo ods-enforcer policy import